Query a subgraph

 }

-: GraphQL query to be sent inPOST
+network_subgraph_url: URL wherePOSTrequest will be sentindexer_subgraph_query: GraphQL query to be sent inPOSTrequest

-Next we create an empty HashMap
+Next we create an empty HashMap then insert our indexer_subgraph_query at the query key.

 - We’re taking advantage of type inference so don’t need to explicitly declare type signatures.